-- Children who appear with unexplained gifts or new possessions; - Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends;
+• Children who appear with unexplained gifts or new possessions;

-- Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; and - Children who regularly miss school or education or do not take part in education. - 8.6 Staff must also be alert to the general signs of abuse which include: - Disobedience, attention-seeking or aimless behaviour; - Anti-social behaviour or delinquency; - Hysterical attacks or sudden/violent changes in mood; - Misuse of alcohol or other drugs; - Changes in eating patterns, including loss of appetite, faddiness or an excessive preoccupation with food; - Severe sleep disturbance with vivid dreams and/or nightmares; - Inability to concentrate, or a sudden drop in College performance; - Social isolation, poor peer-group relationships, an inability to make friends; - Truancy or a reluctance to take weekend leave; - Self-mutilation; - Talk of or attempts at suicide. - 8.7 Child Sexual Exploitation and forms of so-called 'honour-based' abuse (HBA) and female genital mutilation (FGM) are child abuse.
-If a teacher discovers that an act of FGM appears to have been carried out on a girl under the age of 18 the teacher must report this to the police. - 8.8 Honour-based abuse (HBA) may include but is not restricted to female genital mutilation (FGM) and forced marriage.
+- Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; and - Children who regularly miss school or education or do not take part in education. - 8.3 Staff must also be alert to the general signs of abuse which include: - Disobedience, attention-seeking or aimless behaviour; - Anti-social behaviour or delinquency; - Hysterical attacks or sudden/violent changes in mood; - Misuse of alcohol or other drugs; - Changes in eating patterns, including loss of appetite, faddiness or an excessive preoccupation with food; - Severe sleep disturbance with vivid dreams and/or nightmares; - Inability to concentrate, or a sudden drop in College performance; - Social isolation, poor peer-group relationships, an inability to make friends; - Truancy or a reluctance to take weekend leave; - Self-mutilation; - Talk of or attempts at suicide. - 8.4 Forms of so-called 'honour-based' abuse (HBA) and female genital mutilation (FGM) are child abuse.
+If a teacher discovers that an act of FGM appears tohave been carried out on a girl under the age of 18 the teacher must report this to the police.
+HBA may include but is not restricted to FGM and forced marriage.
 Children may become entangled in inter-family or other disputes which may involve some form of punitive violent action or non-violent abuse against a member of the child's family or the child themselves.
-There have been cases of acid attacks and arson as well as murder.
-Staff should be vigilant and report any suspicions of a child being at risk of or already having suffered HBA to the DSL without delay. - 8.9 Fabricated or induced illness is a condition whereby a child suffers harm through the deliberate action of her/his main carer and which is attributed by the adult to another cause.
-There are four main ways of the carer fabricating or inducing illness in a child: - Fabrication of signs and symptoms, including fabrication of past medical history. - Fabrication of signs and symptoms and falsification of hospital charts, records, letters and documents and specimens of bodily fluids. - Exaggeration of symptoms/real problems.
-This may lead to unnecessary investigations, treatment and/or special equipment being provided. - Induction of illness by a variety of means. - Harm to the child may be caused through unnecessary or invasive medical treatment, which may be harmful and possibly dangerous, based on symptoms that are falsely described or deliberately manufactured by the carer, and lack independent corroboration.
+There have been cases of acid attacks and arson aswell as murder.
+Staff should be vigilant and report any suspicions of a child being at risk of or already having suffered HBA to the DSL without delay. - 8.5 Fabricated or induced illness is a condition whereby a child suffers harm through the deliberate action of her/his main carer and which is attributed by the adult to another cause.
+There are four mainways of the carer fabricating or inducing illness in a child: - Fabrication of signs and symptoms, including fabrication of past medical history. - Fabrication of signs and symptoms and falsification of hospital charts, records, letters anddocuments and specimens of bodily fluids. - Exaggeration of symptoms/real problems.
+This may lead to unnecessary investigations, treatment and/or special equipment being provided. - Induction of illness by a variety of means. - Harm to the child may be caused through unnecessary or invasive medical treatment, whichmay be harmful and possibly dangerous, based on symptoms that are falsely described or deliberately manufactured by the carer, and lack independent corroboration.

 In cases of suspected Fabricated and Induced Illness the College will work closely with other agencies to ensure information is shared appropriately.
-Where a child has suffered, or is likely to suffer, significant harm, the College will make a referral to Children's Social Care.
+Where a child has suffered, or is likely tosuffer, significant harm, the College will make a referral to Children's Social Care.